6th Form Enrolment & Results Days

 What if my results are not as expected?

-- If your results are better than expected and you wish to make a change to your programme of study, you can do this on enrolment day.
+- If your results are better than expected and you wish to make a change to your programme of study you should email Mrs Fish

-- If you haven't quite achieved the grades that you need, it is important that you do not worry – there is always a solution and on enrolment day all of our Heads of Department and the Sixth Form team will be on hand to help you.
+- If you haven't quite achieved the grades that you need, it is important that you do not worry – there is always a solution and on enrolment day the Sixth Form team will be on hand to help you

-- The offer that you have been made is not final until your final GCSE grades have been finalised so there is plenty of time to make changes.
+- The offer that you have been made is not final until your GCSE grades have been finalised so there is plenty of time

 What do I need to do before Enrolment Day?

-- Calculate your Average Points Score using our point’s calculator on our Sixth Form pages of the school website.
+- Calculate your Best 8 score using our points calculator on our Sixth Form pages of the school website

-- Please be prepared to be patient, you will need to speak with each Head of Department for the subjects you wish to follow.
+- Please be prepared to be patient, you will need to speak to a number of people during your appointment

 You will need to:

-- Once all of the signatures you need to get your fully completed form signed by Mr Dusterhoft, Miss George, Mrs Fish or Mrs McNaughton.
+- Once you have all of the signatures you need and your form is signed by Mr Dusterhoft, Miss Reynolds or Mrs Fish you will be free to go home

 Your support team: